everest-engineering/terraform-aws-hazelcast-ecs/README.md

 | security_group_id             | EC2 Security Group ID               | string | `n/a`                    |   yes    |
 | subnet_id                     | EC2 Subnet ID                       | string | `n/a`                    |   yes    |

-#### Note

-Please note that the AMI provided must be an ECS Optimised AMI with Docker and ECS agent installed.
+**Note:** Please note that the AMI provided must be an ECS Optimised AMI with Docker and ECS agent installed.

 ## Outputs